frioux/blog/content/posts/email-threading-for-professionals.md

 messages, find their full threads, and reupload them with the correct headers set.
 I would guess the total time spent for this took me about 4 to 8 hours.
-The complete code is long enough that I don't think it makes sense to share in a blog post in it's entirely [so I'll just link to it](https://github.com/frioux/dotfiles/blob/5d5794831fa5d98e7a4d0f001ef129adf13a84ef/bin/email-fix-in-reply-to).
+The complete code is long enough that I don't think it makes sense to share in a blog post in it's entirety [so I'll just link to it](https://github.com/frioux/dotfiles/blob/5d5794831fa5d98e7a4d0f001ef129adf13a84ef/bin/email-fix-in-reply-to).

 As a side note: the other way to do this would have been to use IMAP directly.